In Business coach, global teamwork, intercultural teamwork

 Hofstede postulates that cultures with high masculinity have pronounced differences in gender roles and have expectations of the two genders that correspond to traditionally oriented gender roles:

-- that fathers, or parents read as masculine, deal with facts in the family and mothers, or parents read as feminine, deal with emotions.
+• Clear role divisions in families.
+Fathers, or parents read as masculine, deal with facts in the family and mothers, or parents read as feminine, deal with emotions.

-- that girls, or children read as female, are allowed to cry, but boys, or children read as male, are not.
+• girls, or children read as female, are allowed to cry, but boys, or children read as male, are not.

-- that boys, or children read as male, are allowed to argue, but girls, or children read as female, are not.
+• boys, or children read as male, are allowed to argue, but girls, or children read as female, are not.

-- that fathers, or parents read as male, earn the family income, and mothers, or parents read as female, care for the children.
+• Traditional family roles: fathers, or parents read as male, earn the family income, and mothers, or parents read as female, care for the children.

-- that career development is imperative for men, or people read as masculine, and optional for women, or people read as feminine.
+• A career-first mindset is imperative for men, or people read as masculine, and optional for women, or people read as feminine.

 In societies that tend to be characterized by femininity, Hofstede says that the traditional separation of gender roles is dissolved.